Table of Contents

 Banners at Recreational Fields: Banner space may be reserved for a one (1) week time period on an assigned section of fence at the Student Recreational field (along National Ave. between Cherry and Harrison Streets).
-Space may be reserved through the Conference Services Office only by university departments and recognized student organizations for the purpose of event promotion.
+Space may be reserved through the Event and Meeting Services Office only by university departments and recognized student organizations for the purpose of event promotion.
 Such signage is generally limited to a maximum of one (1) week and must be maintained throughout the period.
 The one-week limit may be extended up to an additional two (2) weeks, if other requests have not been received.
 Wind relief holes should be cut in banners to minimize strain on the fence.
 Reimbursement of costs associated with fence repairs due to banner postings will be the responsibility of the sponsoring organization.

 Banner for Student Elections and Homecoming Activities: Specific campaign parameters, as related to advertising, distribution, and solicitation will be established during elections by the Student Government Association and the Student Homecoming Committee; in consultation with and approval of the Director of Physical Plant and the Director of the Plaster Student Union.
 While campaign banners will be permitted, they will be limited to non-academic facility locations.

 Fall Semester Opening of Classes: University residence halls will be permitted exterior signage for a two-week period at the beginning of the fall semester identified by the Vice President for Student Affairs.
 Signage will be limited to banners no larger than six (6) feet by twenty (20) feet.
 Such signage must be scheduled with the hall director and approved by the hall council.
 Exterior banners will be limited to residence hall welcome and/or SOAR banners.
 Interior banners in residence halls may be permitted throughout the school year with the approval of the hall council and consistent with hall mission or activities.

 Ozarks Celebration Festival: Signs will be permitted at locations other than academic or administrative buildings for a 72-hour period in conjunction with the Ozarks Celebration Festival annually.
 Such signage will be according to the parameters established by the Vice President for Administrative and Information Services.